Angela Schubert, PhD, LPC, CCMHC

 Shannon Kakkar, LCPC, LMHC, NCC

-Dr. Shannon Kakkar is a licensed clinical professional counselor (LCPC) in Maryland and in Massachusetts (LMHC).
+Dr. Shannon Kakkar is a licensed clinical professional counselor (LCPC) and a board approved supervisor, in Maryland and an LMHC Massachusetts.
 She is also a Nationally Certified Counselor (NCC).

-She is currently assistant professor at The Chicago School of Professional Psychology in the Forensic Psychology program where she developed a campus-wide research lab, RCAPS.
-Previously Dr. Kakkar has served as the Visiting Assistant Professor at the University of Houston-Victoria where she developed the Training Clinic and served as the Coordinator.
+She is currently assistant professor at Hood College in the Psychology and Counseling Department.
 Dr. Kakkar has presented at local, national, and international counseling conferences.
 She utilizes intersectionality, intercultural studies, and post-modern theories in her research, which focuses on minority groups, specifically the LGBTQ community and the Southeast Asian Indian population.

-Dr. Kakkar is a member of the American Counseling Association and numerous divisions including ALGBTIC, ACC, ACES, and ASERVIC and was most recently elected to serve as the secretary of ACSSW!
+Dr. Kakkar is a member of the American Counseling Association and numerous divisions including ALGBTIC, ACC, and ACES and is the secretary of ACSSW!

-Ms. Walker is a candidate to become a certified sex therapist.
+Ms. Walker is an associate professional counselor and a candidate to become a certified sex therapist.
 She received her B.S. in marketing from Hampton University in 2000 and is currently pursuing her M.S. in clinical mental health and counseling at Argosy University in Atlanta, Georgia.

 Over the past 15 years, she has been an active volunteer for several non-profit organizations as well as local school communities.